-Last week we travelled east with a group of new friends to stay at the Nature Conservancy Field Station in Central Washington.
-It's in an other worldly place created by the great lava flows and flooding of the early Miocene epoch.
+Last week we traveled east with a group of new friends to stay at the Nature Conservancy Field Station in Central Washington.
+It's in an otherworldly place created by the great lava flows and flooding of the early Miocene epoch.
 Today it's mostly farmland, providing a stunning contrast of bright green fields, breezy plateaus and a deep river gorge that has developed over the past 20 million years.
 As a result of the erosion, beautifully textured igneous rock canyon walls are abundant and easily accessible by foot.
-On this trip we spent most of our time driving down old dirt farm roads in search of abandoned buildings and great views.
-Hopefully we can make it back soon to experience the some of the riverside camping and day hikes we found while exploring.
+On this trip, we spent most of our time driving down old dirt farm roads in search of abandoned buildings and great views.
+Hopefully, we can make it back soon to experience the some of the riverside camping and day hikes we found while exploring.
 Stay tuned!

 Photos by Travis Gillett and Forest Eckley